-and activities on campus for fear of risking their access to funding by violating a law that they do not understand.
+community engagement in its student body.
+However, S.B.
+266 and Regulation 9.016 cast a frigid chill on Florida's colleges' and universities' student organizations, which is likely to cause many of them to limit their programming and activities on campus for fear of risking their access to funding while violating a law that they do not understand.
 Although S.B.
 266 provides a carve out for student fees for student-led organizations, student organizations nevertheless experience a chill in their ability to program and hold events because, among other reasons, they may not know the source of their funding and whether their organization is using university funds to hold an event that could arguably advocate for diversity, equity, and inclusion.
 And universities have already been cutting back on their support for certain groups.
 At UF, for example, the Center for Inclusion and Multicultural Engagement ("CIME") had long been a pivotal resource for student organizations, hosting culture-enriching programs, creating listservs for student groups, participating in university sponsored mentorship programs, and so much more.
 Because of S.B.
 266 and Regulation 9.016, CIME has now shuttered, while equivalent offices continue to operate for First Generation students and others.

-Regulations leave too much room for individual interpretation-permitting whose viewpoints they may disagree with, like programs or activities focused on supporting abortion rights, the rights of the lesbian, gay, bisexual, and transgender community, or those focused on exposing racial injustices in the United States.
+115. The overbreadth and vagueness of the law and its implementing regulations leave too much room for individual interpretation-permitting Defendant UF BOT members to classify some groups as violative of S.B.
+266 whose viewpoints they may disagree with, like programs or activities focused on supporting abortion rights, the rights of the lesbian, gay, bisexual, and transgender community, or those focused on exposing racial injustices in the United States.